As I reflect on the highlights of my running journey in 2023, I want to share my top picks for the best everyday running shoes.

 Hoka Rincon 3

-Right out of the box, the Rincon 3 soars as far as cushion-to-weight ratio.
-It is everything I’d hoped for in the latest in the Rincon lineage continuing on building a low-profile cushioned and lightweight road trainer.
+Straight out of the box, the Rincon 3 impresses with its exceptional cushion-to-weight ratio.
+It is everything I’d hoped for as the latest addition to the Rincon series, maintaining its legacy as a low-profile, cushioned, and lightweight road trainer.

-The Rincon 3 is a fantastic daily trainer when you’re looking to add long miles and short miles and you just need one shoe to sort of do it all.
-It is one of the better shoes at being a speed shoe and a daily trainer, but it definitely feels fun and fizzy at higher paces
+The Rincon 3 is a fantastic daily trainer, suitable for both long and short runs when you need just one shoe to do it all.
+It excels as both a speed shoe and a daily trainer, but it definitely feels fun and fizzy at higher paces.

 - Great Hoka cushioning